copcio/copcio.github.io/DRAFT-SPEC.md

 ## VLRs (VLR "user ID"/VLR record ID)

-### LAZ ("laszip encoded"/22204) [required]

-A LAZ encoding VLR whose description is beyond the scope of this document.

 ### COPC ("entwine"/1) [required]

-The COPC VLR data is 80 bytes described by the following data structure.
+The COPC VLR data is 80 bytes described by the following structure.
 The reserved elements must be set to 0.
+The COPC VLR must immediately follow the file header and begin at offset 375.
+The data described below must begin at offset 429.

     struct CopcData
     {